Alabama Auto Fraud Lawyer Judson E. Crump

 “Spot Delivery” scams

 You go car shopping.
 You buy a car, sign the paperwork, and drive away in your new ride.
 Then a few days, or a few weeks later, you get a call from the dealership.
 They say that your financing didn’t go through and you have to bring the car back.
 This can be illegal.
 And they can never force you to agree to a higher payment than you’d originally bargained for.
-And they CANNOT KEEP YOUR DOWN PAYMENT.
+And they CANNOT KEEP YOUR DOWN PAYMENT or TRADE IN VEHICLE.

 Denying your loan application without a written explanation